We know the value of a high-quality early childhood education because we see it impact the lives of children and families every day.

 41% of Minneapolis Hispanic children also live in poverty.
 Poverty has its own host of linked repercussions, including obesity, food insecurity, and toxic stress — all of which affect a child’s ability to succeed in school.

-The evidence continues to pile up that the benefits of high-quality early childhood education are worth the investment, and one of the few ways to promote true economic development.
+The evidence continues to pile up that the benefits of high-quality early childhood education are worth the investment, and one of few ways to promote true economic development.
 For every $1 invested in high-quality early childhood education, communities see a huge return — studies suggest at least $8 and as much as $12.

-More than half of Hispanics in Minnesota weren’t born in the United States.
+More than half of Hispanics and Latinos in Minnesota weren’t born in the United States.
 Immigrants face a variety of linguistic and cultural challenges, and while the causes are complex, data shows children from immigrant families are less likely to attend preschool, and Hispanic children are one of the least likely major ethnic groups to enroll.

 In addition to working toward kindergarten readiness, Joyce’s program affirms each child’s first language and culture, which provides a strong foundation for children to succeed in school and learn a second language.
-Our program is bilingually and culturally accessible to a variety of families, and provides a safe space for immigrant and Spanish-speaking families to learn the skills they need to navigate an English-dominant school system.
+Our program is linguistically and culturally accessible to a variety of families, and provides a safe space for immigrant and Spanish-speaking families to learn the skills they need to navigate an English-dominant school system.
 Starting to learn a second language early also increases the skill level students can achieve, has cognitive benefits at all ages, and provides a lifelong skill necessary to compete in the global marketplace.

 Language development begins with the words a child hears, which is why The 30 Million Word Gap is so worrying.
 By age 4, children from low-income homes hear, on average, 30 million fewer words than their counterparts in higher income brackets.
-This affects their vocabulary growth and language development their entire lives.
+This affects vocabulary growth and language development their entire lives.

 Joyce addresses this gap by providing literacy programming that focuses on the whole family, encouraging families to read at home in both languages and providing literacy-focused activities that parents and children can engage in together.